luapower/fs/fs.md

 symlinks are followed recursively and transparently where this option is available.

-__NOTE:__ All functions can fail, in which case they return `nil, error_message, error_code`.
+__NOTE:__ All functions raise from user error and return `nil, error` from outside failure.
 Functions which are listed as having no return value actually return `true` for indicating success.
-Some error messages are normalized, eg. `not_found` (see full list below).
+Recoverable errors are normalized and made portable, eg. `not_found` (see full list below).

 ## File attributes